turtlethumbs/OldPhonePad/ReadMe.md

 ### Mapping

 Each number on the keypad of an old phone pad may be pressed X number of times to select a character.
 Please review the below mapping to understanding that 2 pressed one time is 'A' and 2 pressed three times is 'C'.
+Also, 7 pressed four times is 'S'.
 Note that a single button is dedicated to typing a space, erasing the previous inputted character, and sending / entering as (0, '*', and '#') respectively.

 1) `& - ' - (`
 2) `A - B - C`